nexodus-io/quicwire/README.md

 make build
 ```

+## Configuration

-## Update the sample config file present [here](./hack/sample.conf).
-If you attempted to do tunneling with wireguard, this format should be familiar to you
+Update the sample config file present [here](./hack/sample.conf).
+If you attempted to do tunneling with wireguard, this format should be familiar to you.

 ```text
 [Interface]